 Approximately 36 percent of the Precise Plan lies within the NAS Alameda Historic District as shown in the adjacent figure.
-Development within this zone has been anticipated since the earliest thinking about the redevelopment of the base, starting with the NAS Alameda Community Reuse Plan (1996; Figure 2-3, page 41).
+Development within this zone has been anticipated since the NAS Alameda Community Reuse Plan (1996).
 The Precise Plan infill guidelines ensure that new buildings respect the historic cultural resource, facilitate the introduction of new uses in new and existing buildings, and support the creation of a vibrant waterfront destination.